phucngo2/world.execute.me.ts/README.md

 // Switch on the power line
 // Remember to put on
 // PROTECTION
-export default class GodGodDrinksTypeScript {
+export default class GodDrinksTypeScript {

     // Lay down your pieces
     // And let's begin